jovellexa-code/Jewelry-Cohort/README.md

 # 💎 Decoding Luxury Buying Behavior: Cohort Retention Analysis of a Jewelry E-Commerce (2018–2021)
-Final Project | Customer Analytics & Retention Strategy
+Portofolio Project | Customer Analytics & Retention Strategy

 ## 📌 Overview
 This project investigates customer retention behavior in a jewelry e-commerce business using Cohort Analysis.
 By segmenting users based on their first purchase month, we identify which customer groups show long-term loyalty and which drop off early — revealing insights for targeted engagement strategies.